About this Course

 - Apply an ethical decision-making model to complex issues in guardianship practice, such as medical care and complicated financial situations

 - Describe and demonstrate good communication techniques for engaging in constructive problem-solving with client, family and other stakeholders

 - Assess limits of expertise and appropriateness as a proposed guardian in specific cases

 - Describe the role of the guardian as a representative of the court and identify strategies to make that relationship more effective, including developing quality reports

-- Discuss social oppression of persons with cognitive disabilities in American society and strategies for identifying personal biases and addressing discrimination by the guardian and others toward client
+- Discuss the social oppression of people with cognitive disabilities in American society and the strategies for identifying personal biases and addressing discrimination toward the client